Our courses aim to support, inspire and create new opportunities.

 This workshop provides an inspiring space to sharpen skills for those already engaged in creative writing projects.
 It also creates a supportive space for those who would like some encouragement to get started on their creative venture.

-Explore themes of suspicion and jealousy, compassion and forgiveness.
-Deepen your understanding of The Winter's Tale with a leading Shakespeare director using theatrical and academic techniques of interpretation.
+Explore themes and deepen your understanding of Measure for Measure with a leading Shakespeare director using theatrical and academic techniques of interpretation.

 Creative Writing Course: Writing for Young Readers